shohel02/OpenStack_Threat_Modelling/keystone/Formatted_Output/Keystone_ThreatAnalysis_AuthService_2.4.md

 Counter Measures:
 > Security best practice to decide, resources available based on authentication method strength.
-User (a domain) can be binded to allowable authentication mechansims.
+User (or a domain) can be binded to allowable authentication mechansims.
 User can only perform authentication using the allowed mechanism.
-Current authenticaiton mechanims binding is too large ( System wide).
+Current authenticaiton mechanims binding is too wide (System wide).

 Extra:
 >  Probability: Low